c-rawfish/jellyclicker/README.md

 - Micro Randomizations (deviations of up to 100ms between clicks)

 # Setup
-Navigate to the Releases tab and download the latest version of jellyclicker.
-Alternatively, download the Visual Studio Project and compile as Release/x86
+Download the Visual Studio Project and compile as Release/x86 You can also go to https://jellyfish.baby/clicker and download the compiled binary